stryker-mutator/stryker-net/docs/configuration.md

 Command line: `N/A`
 Config file: `"thresholds": { "high": 80, "low": 60, "break": 0 }`

 Configure the mutation score thresholds for your project.
 Thresholds should be a number between 0 and 100.
-Thresholds can all have the same value except for 0.
-Threshold high cannot be 0.
+Thresholds can have the same value.

 Threshold calculations in order:
 - `mutation score >= threshold-high`: